Fogucoco/wireguard-server-installer/README.md

 1. install-wireguard.sh
 To be honest you can delete it at this point, because it's already has been run and has no use but installation
 2. add-wg-user.sh
-Use it for creating new users.
+It's automaticaly run at install-wireguard.sh.
+So don't run it twice :) Use it for creating new users.
 To run it use:
 ```bash
 sudo ./add-wg-user.sh
 ```